Harshil-Kaneria/Unique-String-Generator-PHP/README.md

 # Unique-String-Generator

-A PHP Package for Generating 99.9% a Random String.
+A PHP for Generating 99.9% a Random String.

 ***
 ## Why You Can Use This